saraalkhoneen/Data-mining-6/Customer credits notebook.md

 barplot(table(dataset$checking_status), main = "Bar Plot of Checking Status",
 +         xlab = "Checking Status", ylab = "Frequency", col = "lightgreen")
 ```
-This chart will show the distribution of individuals across different checking status categories which then provide insights into the financial standing of the customers.
+This chart will show the distribution of individuals across different checking status categories which then provide insights into the financial standing of the customers and to better understand our overall variables values and results.

 ```R
 library(ggplot2)